 What are ketones?

 Ketones are chemicals that build up when your body starts to burn fat for energy.
-The most common cause of ketones in diabetics is insulin deficiency.
+The most common cause of ketones in people with diabetes is insulin deficiency.
 Without enough insulin, glucose builds up in the blood stream and can’t enter cells.
 The cells then burn fat instead of glucose.
 This results in ketones forming in the blood and eventually spilling into urine.

 When should you check for ketones?

-Your resident should check for ketones anytime her or his blood sugar is above 240 mg/dl (13.3 mmol/l) or any time she or he is sick.
+Your resident should check for ketones anytime her or his blood sugar is above 13.3 mmol/L240 mg/dL or any time she or he is sick.
 This includes any minor illness such as a cold.

 Why can ketones be dangerous?

 Having ketones can indicate that your resident needs more insulin.
-If she or he have a build up of ketones, this can lead to Diabetic Ketoacidosis (DKA).
-Signs of DKA include moderate or large ketones, nausea, vomiting, abdominal pain, fruity or acetone (think nail polish remover) breath, rapid breathing, flushed skin and lack of energy.
+If she or he have a build up of ketones, this can lead to diabetic ketoacidosis (DKA).
+Signs of DKA include moderate or large ketones, nausea, vomiting, abdominal pain, fruit or acetone (think nail polish remover) breath, rapid breathing, flushed skin and lack of energy.
 If left untreated, it can lead to a serious and life-threatening diabetic coma or death.
 High levels of ketones are toxic to the body and if your resident is experiencing these, they should seek out medical attention.